HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-ch, --channel` Which channel to use (left, right, average, stereo).
 Default: average

-`-d, --duration` Length of audio input per frame in ms. Default: Duration will be one frame long (1/framerate)
+`-d, --duration` Length of audio sample per frame in ms. Default: Duration will be one frame long (1/framerate)

 `-s, --start` Begins render at \<start> seconds.
 Default: Renders from the start of the sound file